MKesenheimer/fault-injection-library/README.md

 To carry out a fault injection attack with the Raspberry Pi Pico on another microcontroller, the following setup can be used.

-First, we connect the Raspberry Pi Pico and a target as follows:
+First, we connect the Pico Glitcher and a target as follows:
 ![Example usage](https://github.com/MKesenheimer/fault-injection-library/blob/master/schematics/example_bb.png)
 Note that the trigger input is connected directly to the reset line.
 As the reset is released from the device, the trigger signal is sent.